 Every year between September and October, the Matlock Bath Venetian Boat Builders’ Association decorate their boats with an array of coloured lights and parade them along the River Derwent for the Matlock Bath Illuminations.
 Thousands of people line the banks of the river in Derwent Gardens, giving a carnival atmosphere to this unique display.

 This annual tradition has been going since 1897 years, and the firework displays on a Saturday evening are fantastic!

-This is a ticketed event, where prices are usually from £5.50 for adults if booked online.
+This is a ticketed event, where prices are discounted if booked online.
 Kids under 16 are free.
 Your ticket gets you entry into Derwent Gardens (the only place where you can view the illuminations) where entertainment will take place throughout the night including fair ground rides (aimed at ages 5 and under), food stalls, and roving entertainers.

 12. Arc Leisure Centre